 Previous research has shown a significant decrease in lint percent with increasing N rates so only lint yields will be included in the discussion.
 First, for the TSF location in 2010 (Agrotain not included in 2010), lint yields ranged from 1159 to 1274 lb lint/acre across all treatments with no significant difference between any of the treatments.
 There was no significant interaction between N sources and N rates so main effects were calculated.
 There was no significant difference between sources and no response to increasing N rates.
 The 2010 rainfall at this location was at least 20 inches below normal which would limit total lint even through yields averaged almost 1200 lb lint/acre.
-The 2011 growing season was also dry with above average temperatures and below average rainfall.
+The 2011 growing season was also dry with above average temperatures and below average rainfall for the second consecutive year.
 With reduced soil moisture coming into 2011 followed by drought conditions, lint yields were only about 50% of the preceding year.
 Lint yields ranged from 523 to 663 lb lint/acre.
 As in 2010, there was no significant difference between treatments.
 Variability was again high in 2011 but no significant interaction between N source and rate.
 Two of the lower treatment yields occurred at the lowest N rate.
 There was no significant interaction and thus main effects showed no difference in N rate or N source again in 2011.
+Total rainfall in 2012 continued to remain below normal but temperatures favored more normal production in 2012.
+Lint yield sin 2012 ranged from 1295 to 1423 lb lint/acre.
+As in previous years, there was no response to increasing N rates.
+Lint yields were 1383, 1378, and 1351 for the 90, 120, and 150 lb N/acre rates, respectively.
+This data would indicate that 90 lb N/acre is sufficient to produce optimum yields where irrigation is not an option.
+With respect to the N management systems, averaged across N rates, there was no difference between sources.
+The range in yields across the sources was less than 50 lb lint/acre.